Free Demand Letter Template

 If you ignore this notice, I inform you that we will initiate all the legal procedures in accordance with state and

-Please, use this letter as official demand notice that can be used as proof in court in case you fail to pay.
+Please be advised that this letter constitutes official notice of demand and may be used as evidence in court proceedings if you fail to pay.
 If this

 happens, you will also be responsible for any court costs and fees.